Lincoln University (Pennsylvania): History

-In 1945 Dr. Horace Mann Bond, an alumnus of Lincoln, was selected as the first African-American president of the university.
-During his 12-year tenure, he continued to do social science research, and helped support the important civil rights case of Brown v.
-Board of Education, decided in 1954 by the US Supreme Court.
-His relationship with the collector Albert C. Barnes was essential in ensuring the university's role in the management of his art collection.
+In 1945 Horace Mann Bond, an alumnus of Lincoln, became the first African-American president of the university.
+He served for twelve years.
+In 1946, in spite of then prevailing racial dynamics, Albert Einstein visited the university to give a lecture on Physics and also spoke on racism.
+This was depicted in a 2017 episode of Genius (American TV series), which dramatizes Einstein's life.

 From 1854 to 1954, Lincoln University graduates accounted for 20% of African American physicians and over 10% of African American lawyers in the United States.

-The university marked its 100th anniversary by amending its charter in 1953 to permit the granting of degrees to women.
-True coeducation was slow to arrive, however, and women still constituted only 5% of the student body as late as 1964.
+The university marked its hundredth anniversary by amending its charter in 1953 to permit the granting of degrees to women.
+True coeducation was slow to arrive, however, and women still constituted only 5% of the student body in 1964.
 In 1972 Lincoln University formally associated with the Commonwealth of Pennsylvania as a state-related institution.

 In November 2014, university president Robert R. Jennings resigned under pressure from faculty, students and alumni after comments relating to issues of sexual assault.
 Jennings was also the subject of a couple of no-confidence votes by faculty and the alumni association in October 2014.

-On May 11, 2017, the Lincoln University board of trustees announced the appointment of Dr. Brenda A. Allen, provost and vice chancellor for academic affairs at Winston-Salem State University as Lincoln's new president.
-A 1981 alumna of Lincoln, Allen's inauguration was held for October 20, 2017.
+In 2017, Brenda A. Allen became Lincoln's new president.
+She graduated from Lincoln in 1981.
 In 2020, MacKenzie Scott donated $20 million to Lincoln University.
 Her donation is the largest single gift in Lincoln's history.

+On October 25, 2025, a shooting at the university during homecoming weekend killed one person and injured six others.